shuihu/stanford_core_nlp_python_interface/README.md

    contains a list of the tokens, while the dependency_parsed_body field contains a list of dependencies.
 Each dependency consists of the relation, the head, and the dependent.
 The list of dependencies constitute a dependency parse tree for the sentence.
 Example output can be found in the output directory.

+To use StanfordCoreNLPWrapper in a different repo, just move the jar files into your repo.
+The necessary jars are listed in the second parameter to startJVM in JPypeExample.